Weight Loss Strategies

 Usually our bodies reserve the desired reduction of body fat as a last resort in these periods of caloric restriction (dieting/starvation) and the vast majority of weight loss seen by the scale measurements are the first three items above.

 A better objective is to achieve not just weight loss but a reduction of total body fat stores.
-This can be accomplished by employing certain strategies and maintaining a good calorie to protein ration which can promote the body to “burn” more fat than muscle.
+This can be accomplished by employing certain strategies and maintaining a good calorie to protein ration which can promote the body to “burn” more fat than muscle while maintain a strategic resting metabolic rate.
 This can result in longer term reduction in total weight and a slimmer body profile without significant decrease in both energy levels and metabolism.

 Why calorie restriction alone doesn’t work for most people